 It’s been a difficult couple of weeks for me.
 I injured my shoulder to the extent that I have been in a lot of physical pain, and after a few doctor’s appointments and an MRI, I have a date set for surgery.
 I’ve been bummed about that, the winter months always get me down anyway, and December is just crazy time.

 I have been holding onto the fact that as soon as I was finished up teaching for the semester, I would be flying out to Utah to meet up with all of my brothers and my parents.
 My mom has been singing in an amazing organization (The Millennial Choirs and Orchestras) and more than anything, she wanted all of her children to be in the audience at her Christmas concert last night.
-I live in Michigan, Dave lives in Seattle, Jon lives in Utah but spends the majority of his time traveling all over for work, and Nate lives in Arizona.
+I live in Michigan, Dave lives in Seattle, Jon lives in Utah but spends the majority of his time traveling all over the world for work, and Nate lives in Arizona.
 Somehow we all managed to clear our schedules and get flights out to Utah in order to be in that audience and spend some time together as an original family.